0xalexandra/Assembly-Programs/README.md

 # Assembly-Programs
+A university project, in which I developed three programs in Assembly.

 ## Objective
 My objective with this project is to make three programs: The first one encrypts a 4 digit number given by the user, the second program does error detection in a message, given by the user, using Hamming code, and the third gives us the biggest number in an array, given by the user.